-i.
-Bidder Meets DBE Goal
+(1) Bidder Meets DBE Goal

-If the bidder indicates that the contract DBE goal is met, after award and before execution, the department will evaluate the Commitment to Subcontract to DBE Form DT1506 and attachment A(s) to verify the actual DBE percentage achieved.
+If the bidder indicates that the contract DBE goal is met, after award and before execution, the department will evaluate the Commitment to Subcontract to DBE Form DT1506 and attachment A(s) to verify the actual DBE percentage calculation.
 If the DBE commitment is verified, the contract is eligible for execution with respect to the DBE commitment.

-ii.
-Bidder Does Not Meet DBE Goal
+(2) Bidder Does Not Meet DBE Goal

-- (1) If the bidder indicates a bid percentage on the Commitment to Subcontract to DBE Form [DT1506] that does not meet the contract DBE goal, the bidder must submit a Good Faith Waiver Form [DT1202] and supporting documentation.
-After award and before execution, the department will evaluate the bidder's DBE commitment and consider the bidder's good faith waiver request. - (2) The department will review the bidder's good faith waiver request and notify the bidder of one of the following: - a.
-If the department grants a good faith waiver, the bid is eligible for contract execution with respect to DBE commitment. - b.
-If the department rejects the good faith waiver request, the department may declare the bid ineligible for execution.
-The department will provide a written explanation of why the good faith waiver request was rejected.
+- i.
+If the bidder indicates a bid percentage on the Commitment to Subcontract to DBE Form [DT1506] that does not meet the contract DBE goal, the bidder must submit a Good Faith Efforts Form [DT1202] and supporting documentation.
+After award and before execution, the department will evaluate the bidder's DBE commitment and consider the bidder's good faith efforts submission. - ii.
+The department will evaluate the bidder's good faith effort request and notify the bidder of one of the following: - (a) If the department grants a good faith efforts, the bid is eligible for contract execution with respect to DBE commitment. - (b) If the department rejects the good faith efforts request, the department may declare the bid ineligible for execution.
+The department will provide a written explanation of why the good faith efforts request was rejected.
 The bidder may appeal the department's rejection as allowed under 7 a. & b.